What is Asynchronous (aka Async) Communication & Why It Matters

 adjective

-In our Remote Work Dictionary we define “asynchronous” as “not occurring or happening at the same time; not simultaneous; sometimes shorted to async.”
+In our Remote Work Dictionary we define “asynchronous” as “not occurring or happening at the same time; not simultaneous; sometimes shortened to async.”

-Async is a way of communicating and collaborating, but also a sign of respect and trust that comes with a placeless mindset.
+Async is a way of communicating and collaborating with team members, but is simultaneously a sign of respect and trust that comes with a placeless mindset.

 "True autonomy is empowered by asynchronous communication and collaboration"